Splamy/TS3AudioBot/README.md

 You will need to download a few things for the bot to run:

 #### Linux
-1. Mono: Get the latest version by following [this tutorial](https://www.mono-project.com/download/stable/#download-lin) and install `mono-complete`
+1. dotnet core: Get the latest `dotnet core 2.2` version by following [this tutorial](https://dotnet.microsoft.com/download/linux-package-manager/ubuntu16-04/sdk-current) and follow the steps after choosing your platform
 1. Other dependencies:
 * on **Ubuntu**:
 Run `sudo apt-get install libopus-dev ffmpeg`